Iris-Black/Iris-Black.github.io/_posts/2021-09-30-Learner Portfolio Entry for Woman at Point Zero.md

 > Compared to her, I was nothing but a small insect crawling upon the and amidst millions of other insects.

+### Saadawi's Attitude Towards The Warden & My Global Issue

+-The fact that the warden is closer to Firdaus ~ Makes Saadawi go crazy -She tries to falsify the warden's claims by comparing their societal status ~ inferiority complex

+### Insights That Are Already Offered

+-The state of women in Egyptian, and thus backwards-minded, societies.
+-The injustice in the justice system